hesingh/p4-info/README.md

-Specifically, no p4rt implementation for P4 exists.
+Specifically, no openwrt access point implementation for P4 exists.